 51 Pages Posted: 14 May 2020 Last revised: 21 Dec 2021

 Date Written: December 21, 2020

-We show that FED policy announcements lead to a significant increase in international comovements in the cross-section of equity and in particular sovereign CDS markets.
-The relaxation of unconventionary monetary policies is felt strongly by emerging markets, and by countries that are open to the trading of goods and flows, even in the presence of floating exchange rates.
-It also impacts closed economies whose currencies are pegged to the dollar.
-This evidence is consistent with recent theories of a global financial cycle and the pricing of a FED’s put.
-In contrast, ECB announcements hardly affect comovements, even in the Eurozone.
+This paper shows that FED policy announcements are accompanied with a significant increase in international co-movement in the sovereign CDS market.
+The effect is strongest for emerg- ing markets, when the FED relaxes unconventional monetary policies, and for countries that are open to the trading of goods and flows, even with floating exchange rates.
+The announce- ments also affect closed economies whose currencies are pegged to the dollar.
+The evidence is consistent with recent theories of a global financial cycle and the pricing of a FED put.
+In contrast, ECB announcements hardly affect co-movement, even in the Eurozone.

-Keywords: Unconventional Monetary policy, Quantitative easing, Mundellian trilemma, Comovements, Sovereign credit risk
+Keywords: Sovereign credit risk, Monetary policy, Quantitative easing, Mundellian trilemma, Comovement

 JEL Classification: E58, G12, G15